looran/tailosd/README.md

 watchme
 =======

-Displays system logs on screen using OSD
+Displays system logs on screen in real-time using OSD

 ### Usage